AdaCore/learn/intro_to_ada.rst

     end Show_C_Enum;

-In order to interface with C built-in types, we need to reference to the ``Interfaces.C`` package, which contains all type definitions that we need.
+In order to interface with C built-in types, we need to reference to the :ada:`Interfaces.C` package, which contains all type definitions that we need.
 For example:

 .. code-block:: ada